Pyomo/pyomo/examples/pysp/networkflow/1ef10/db/README.md

 In order to successfully complete the transition, your system needs:

 * The ability to run the network flow model in the first place.
-(This implies Python 2.5 - 2.7, a working Coopr install, the various required modules, etc. See [the Coopr site][coopr_install] for details on installation.)
+(This implies Python 2.5 - 2.7, a working Pyomo install, the various required modules, etc. See [the Pyomo site][pyomo_install] for details on installation.)
 * Ruby 1.8.
 The preferred version is 1.8.7, but most 1.8 series
   interpreters should work.
 Ruby 1.9 is untested.